jaigolande/jaigolande/README.md

 - 👋 Hi, I’m @jaigolande
 - 👀 I’m interested in problem solving
-- 🌱 I’m currently learning data structure and algorithm and problem solving using python
+- 🌱 I have solved few data structure and algorithm and problem solving using python
-- 💞️ I’m looking to collaborate on project development using python
 - 📫 You can contact me via linkedin Jai Golande www.linkedin.com/in/jai-golande-ab8290184
+- I am currently working as Angular developer from past 2 years

 <!---
 jaigolande/jaigolande is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.